TrebledJ/trebledj.github.io/content/posts/programming/2023-04-24-the-mathematics-of-types.md

 ### Sum Types

 Sum types are another way to combine types.
-In contrast to product types, sum types combine types in an *exclusive* fashion: *only one type can exist at any given moment*.
+In contrast to product types, sum types combine types *exclusively*.
+The choice of crust is like a sum type.
+Should the crust be thin, thick, or stuffed with cheese?
+We can only choose one option.

 ![Sum types stand out from the historic dominance of product types.](/img/posts/programming/sheesh-sum-types.jpg){.w-80}
 {.center}

 Sum types in their *simplest* form are just enums.[^but-enum-values-arent-types] In C/C++, we might define them like so: